 TLDR Iron affects root hair growth in Arabidopsis during phosphate deficiency by influencing auxin signaling and vesicle trafficking.

 The study investigated the role of iron (Fe) in phosphate starvation-induced root hair growth (RHG) in Arabidopsis.
 It was found that Fe influenced RHG at both phosphate sufficient and deficient levels through the generation of reactive oxygen species.
-The research highlighted that auxin and the central regulator PHR1 were necessary for Fe-triggered RHG under phosphate deficiency.
-Proteomic analysis showed that Fe affected vesicle trafficking and auxin synthesis and transport, with further validation using a vesicle trafficking inhibitor and an auxin reporter.
-Specifically, Fe impacted the recycling of PIN2, an auxin efflux transporter, under phosphate deficiency, and root hairs of the pin2 mutant showed reduced responses to Fe.
-The study proposed that Fe modulated auxin signaling by affecting vesicle trafficking, particularly PIN2 recycling, in conjunction with PHR1 to regulate phosphate starvation-induced RHG.
+The research highlighted the necessity of auxin and the central regulator PHR1 for Fe-triggered RHG under phosphate deficiency.
+Proteomic analysis suggested that Fe affected vesicle trafficking and auxin synthesis and transport, with a notable impact on the recycling of PIN2, an auxin efflux transporter.
+The findings proposed that Fe modulated auxin signaling by influencing vesicle trafficking, particularly PIN2 recycling, potentially in conjunction with PHR1, to regulate phosphate starvation-induced RHG.

 46 citations